graphprotocol/ens-subgraph/README.md

-#ENS Subgraph
+# ENS Subgraph

-*Please check out https://github.com/graphprotocol/graph-node/blob/master/docs/getting-started.md for an introduction to subgraphs*

-This Subgraph sources two events from the ENS Registry, at the address on mainnnet at "0x314159265dd8dbb310642f98f50c066173c1259b".
+This Subgraph sources two events from the ENS Registry, at the address on mainnnet at `0x314159265dd8dbb310642f98f50c066173c1259b`.
 The two events that emit events are:

-- setOwner(bytes32 node, address owner)
+- `setOwner(bytes32 node, address owner)`
   - which emits `Transfer(node, owner)`
   - This event indicates when an ens subdomain has changed ownership
-- setSubnodeOwner(bytes32 node, bytes32 label, address owner)
+- `setSubnodeOwner(bytes32 node, bytes32 label, address owner)`
   - which emits `NewOwner(node, label, owner)`
   - This event indicated when any ens domain has been registered

 Contract events can be seen here: https://github.com/ensdomains/ens/blob/master/contracts/ENSRegistry.sol

-The ABI was taken from https://etherscan.io/address/0x314159265dd8dbb310642f98f50c066173c1259b#code, but can be taken from compiling the contracts from the ens github repository as well.
+The ABI was taken from https://etherscan.io/address/0x314159265dd8dbb310642f98f50c066173c1259b#code

-Whenever `setSubnodeOwner` event `NewOwner` is emitted, the Graph Node will store this value as an entity `EnsDomain`.
-It will add every subnodeOwner.
-It processes blocks in ascending order. `setOwner` will be stored as an entity `Tranfer`.
-This will also update the owner attritbute of the `EnsDomain` entity the transfer is associated with
+Whenever `setSubnodeOwner` event `NewOwner` are emitted, the Graph Node will store this value as an entity `EnsDomain`.
+It processes blocks in ascending order. `setOwner()` will be stored as a new entity `Tranfer`. `setOwner()` will also update the owner attritbute of the `EnsDomain` entity the transfer is associated with.

-##Graph Node Information
+## Graph Node Information

-The graph node can source events by calling into infura through http or ws calls.
+The graph node can source events by calling into Infura through http or websocket calls.
 It can also connect to a geth node or parity node.
 Fast synced geth nodes also work.
-Geth is slightly more reliable, as sometimes infura returns errors outside of our control.
-But infura is the quickest way to start up the graph node, if you don't already have a fully synced geth node.
+Geth is slightly more reliable, as sometimes Infura returns errors outside of our control.
+But Infura is the quickest way to start up the graph node, if you don't already have a fully synced geth node.

 This subgraph has three files which tell the node to source the two ENS events specified above.
 They are:
 * The subgraph manifest (subgraph.yaml)